Straight to the Point

 Our Favorite Cooling Racks

 What we liked: Mrs. Anderson’s cooling rack is the ideal rack.
 The outside frame is made from a thick and durable wire.
 Cookies cooled evenly and spatulas slid effortlessly over it—no snagging.
-The grid was evenly-spaced, which prevented cookies from sagging, but didn't have too tight of a pattern to make cleanup more difficult.
+The grid was evenly spaced, which prevented cookies from denting, but didn't have too tight of a pattern to make cleanup more difficult.
 This rack is also rated for use up to 500°F, making it great for cooking as well.
 It fit snugly in both of our favorite half-sheet pans, too.

-What we didn’t like: We also wish we knew for sure if it was broiler-safe, though we suspect it is at least when used with a low broiler, since it's oven-safe to 500°F.
+What we didn’t like: I also wish I knew for sure if it was broiler-safe, though I suspect it is at least when used with a low broiler, since it's oven-safe to 500°F.

 Key Specs

 What we liked: This rack performed well, and it was easy to remove cookies from.
-Since it fit into half-sheet pans snugly, we didn't have to worry about it shifting around when moving it.
-It's also oven safe to 575°F, which is quite impressive.
+Since it fit into half-sheet pans snugly, I didn't have to worry about it shifting around when moving it.
+It's also oven-safe to 575°F, which is quite impressive.
 Unlike the chrome-plated grid on the Mrs. Anderson cooling rack, this 100% stainless steel rack can be tossed in a dishwasher to clean up stuck-on food.

 What we didn't like: The wire grid was a bit small, making it difficult to clean.